Agua Azul

 Free Mexico Travel Guide and Travel Information

-Agua Azul is a natural wonder of awesome beauty worthwhile visiting on your Chiapas travel.
+Agua Azul is a natural wonder of awesome beauty worth visiting on your Chiapas travel.

 Site description

-Well, at both sides of the waterfall you will discover the deep green dense tropical vegetation growing in these somewhat higher grounds called tropical vegetation of altitude, which completes a view of outstanding natural beauty.
+On both sides of the waterfall, you will discover the deep green dense tropical vegetation growing on these somewhat higher grounds called tropical vegetation of altitude, which completes a view of outstanding natural beauty.

 You also can walk up a path leading upwards along the waterfall, where you get the most amazing view of the surroundings.